dataforgoodfr/climateguard/jobs/README.md

 * env varuable : LABEL_STUDIO_PROJECT_BRAZIL = Project ID for the brazil project
 * env variable : API_LABEL_STUDIO_KEY = label studio API key

+### To reparse
+* env variable : LABEL_MISINFORMATION_OVERWRITE = Boolean.
+If activated the job will reparse any extract that has not been included in labelstudio already and add save it to s3.

 ## Deployment

 App image is pushed on the Scaleway Container Registry, and then deployed on the Scaleway Serverless service.